Oppenheimer Review : A Horrifyingly Brilliant Character Study

 Read More

-The Flash Review – Shades of Greatness But Uneven
+The Flash Review – Shades of Greatness But Broken

-The Flash is entertaining and exciting, with Ezra Miller and Sasha Calle shining brightest in the film, but the final product is more of a mixed bag of plot threads and unpolished endings.
+The Flash is entertaining, with Ezra Miller and Sasha Calle shining brightest in the film, but the final product is more of a mixed bag of plot threads and unpolished endings.
 The Flash, starring Ezra Miller and directed by Andy Muschietti has a long list of things it wanted to accomplish.
-It is…
+It is the first…

 Read More